TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 + (Projectile) Shoot
 	+ Range: 15 meters.
 	+ Deals 24 damage.
-+ (Projectile) Dual Shot
++ (Projectile) Multishot
-	+ Range: 15 meters.
 	+ This attack's precision rolls are made against Evasion.
-	+ You shoot an arrow each to two targets adjacent to each other within range.
-	+ These arrows each deal 12 damage.
-Potency bonus to damage is doubled for these attacks.
+	+ Deals 12 damage.
+Potency bonus to damage is doubled for this attack.
+	+ Hits all creatures in 15 squares in a cone shape in front of you.
 + (Prepared) (Projectile) Half-drawn Shot
 	+ Ignores weapon precision.
 	+ Choose a target.